-Apparently, there is some dirty shit on your clothing and I am not talking about literal shit, I am talking about residue from your detergents and dryer sheets, etc.
+Apparently, there is some shit on your clothes, and I don’t mean literal shit; I’m referring to residue from your detergents and dryer sheets, among other things.

-Oh and for those who say, I only make my laundry detergent at home like a good Laura Ingalls Wilder, your homemade laundry detergent is one of the worst offenders so you need to be stripping more than any of us.
+Oh, and for those who think, I only make my laundry detergent at home like a good Laura Ingalls Wilder.
+Your homemade laundry detergent is one of the worst offenders, so you should be stripping more than any of us.

 You can get all the details here.

-I want to make sweet blogger-love to the tech person who came up with this idea:
+I want to make sweet blogger-love to the tech genius who came up with this concept:

 See that up there?